M3SOulu/SDGcentrality/README.md

   - [Table I](Table_used_projects.pdf): Data on the 24 studied projects
   - [Table II](Table_list_of_metrics.pdf): List of all gathered metrics
   - [Project information](Project%20information.ods): Tables of all projects gathered from all dataset and their metadata
+  - Figures:
+    - [Sankey diagram](Figures/DataCollectionSankey.pdf): Sankey diagram of project selection process
+    - [BMP process](Figures/BPM-Flow.pdf): BMP process for the data collection
+    - [Size Heat Map](Figures/SizeHeatMap.pdf): Heat of Spearman Rho for correlation of size metrics with centrality
+    - [Size Heat Map (Stat.
+Sig.)](Figures/SizeHeatMapStatSig.pdf): Heat of Spearman Rho for correlation of size metrics with centrality (stat. sig. only)
+    - [Complexity Heat Map](Figures/ComplexityHeatMap.pdf): Heat of Spearman Rho for correlation of complexity metrics with centrality
+    - [Complexity Heat Map (Stat.
+Sig.)](Figures/ComplexityHeatMapStatSig.pdf): Heat of Spearman Rho for correlation of complexity metrics with centrality (stat. sig. only)
+    - [Quality Heat Map](Figures/QualityHeatMap.pdf): Heat of Spearman Rho for correlation of quality metrics with centrality
+    - [Quality Heat Map (Stat.
+Sig.)](Figures/QualityHeatMapStatSig.pdf): Heat of Spearman Rho for correlation of quality metrics with centrality (stat. sig. only)
+    - [Centrality Heat Map (Stat.
+Sig.)](Figures/CentralityHeatMapStatSig.pdf): Heat of Spearman Rho for correlation of centrality metrics with each other (stat. sig. only)
 - For 24 `PROJECT`s:
   - A folder called `PROJECT` with the projects source code at the commit we performed the analysis on
   - A folder `PROJECT-code2dfd` with the raw `Code2DFD` output